-RI Family Law Lawyer David Slepkow has represented clients in hundreds of Rhode Island child support claims.
-David Slepkow is an experience Rhode Island child support lawyer.
+RI Family Law Lawyer David Slepkow has represented clients in hundreds of Rhode Island child support cases.
+David Slepkow is an experienced Rhode Island child support lawyer.
 RI child support is determined by a combination of case law and the RI child support guidelines.

 How to calculate child support in Providence Family Court

-In nearly all support cases in Rhode Island and Providence Plantations, the “Rhode Island Family Court Child Support Formula and Guidelines” are utilized by the Rhode Island Family Court Justice, Magistrate of General Magistrate.
-The minimum RI child support guideline amount is typically utilized to set child support in Rhode Island.
+In nearly all support cases in Rhode Island and Providence Plantations, the “Rhode Island Family Court Child Support Formula and Guidelines” are utilized by the Rhode Island Family Court Justice, Magistrate or General Magistrate.
+The minimum RI child support guideline amount is typically utilized to set child support.

 Is there a minimum amount?

 A father or mother who is under a support order in RI may seek greater than the minimum guidelines.
 The child support guidelines are just minimums.
-Theoretically, The support duidelines are intended to be the floor rather then the ceiling for child support in Providence Family Court.
-Rhode Island child support lawyers are well aware that the minimum guidelines are used in the vast majority of RI Support claims .
+Theoretically, The support guidelines are intended to be the floor rather then the ceiling for child support in Providence Family Court.
+However, Rhode Island child support lawyers are well aware that the minimum guidelines are used in the vast majority of RI Support cases.